 The impact of PULSE is evident from the data we collect from our volunteers, our non-profit partners, and the volunteers’ managers and colleagues at the end of a PULSE assignment.
 For example:

-•83% of non-profit partners agree that as a result of the PULSE volunteer, their organisation is doing something differently even six months after the PULSE assignment.
+- 87% of non-profit partners agree that as a result of the PULSE volunteer, their organisation is doing something differently

-You can find out more about the programme in the PULSE 2012 Impact Report.
+You can find out more about the programme in the latest PULSE Impact Report (PDF).